Drakengard 3: Release and merchandise

 Drakengard 3 was announced in Japan in March 2013 through Japanese game magazine Famitsu.
 Drakengard 3 received few gameplay previews and was promoted in the form of novellas: this was because Shiba wished for the game's story to be a mystery for players.
 The game was originally meant to be released in October 2013 in Japan, but was pushed back to December due to Square Enix wanting to improve the overall quality of the game and ensure it met fan expectation.
-The game released in Japan on December 19, 2013 In the West, it released on May 20, 2014 in North America, and May 21 in Europe.
+The game released in Japan on December 19, 2013 In the West, it released on May 20, 2014, in North America, and May 21 in Europe.
 The localization was handled by 8-4, who had worked with Yoko localizing Nier.

 While it received a physical and digital release in Japan and North America, Drakengard 3 was released in digital format only in Europe.
 It was also localized into Chinese with the assistance of Sony Computer Entertainment Japan Asia, in an attempt to actively tap into the Chinese-speaking market.
 The collector's edition released in Japan also included an outfit inspired by Kainé, the female protagonist of Nier.
 A limited collector's edition was also released in North America, Europe and Australia through Square Enix.
 It contained a prequel novel concerning the game's main characters, a scenario involving One, and DLC for both Japanese voice acting and a costume for Zero inspired by the first game's protagonist.

 Alongside the game, there were also two manga released in Japan written by Emi Nagashima under her pen name Jun Eishima: Drag-On Dragoon: Utahime Five, a prequel focusing on the other Intoners, and Drag-On Dragoon: Shi ni Itaru Aka, which acts as the game's sequel.
 Both manga were created and written with Yoko's supervision.
 The game was complemented with multiple DLC packs: they included multiple character outfits for Zero inspired by previous series protagonists, cosmetic adornments for Mikhail, and six prequel chapters detailing past events in the lives of both Zero and her sisters.
 This DLC was later released in the west along with alternate music for Zero's Intoner Mode sequences.
 ASCII Media Works also published a complete guide to the game, which included guides to the series history and a novella following on from Shi ni Itaru Aka which retold the events of Drakengard.
 A novel, Drag-on Dragoon 3 Side Story, was released on 28 August 2014.
 The novel detailed a fifth series of events connecting the narratives of Drakengard 3 and Drakengard, as none of the game's endings did so.

-A crossover event with Square Enix's SINoALICE mobile game was announced in March 2018.
-The event consisted of a game level in SINoAlice, whose story was written by Yoko Taro and ran for the first time ever from March 26, 2018, to April 17, 2018.